nfdi4plants/arc-rdm.org/src/pages/details/tools-and-services/arc-validate.md

 readMore:
 ---

-A CLI-based tool to install, manage, and execute ARC validation packages. arc-validate is used to run ARC validation in CQC pipelines at [PLANTDataHUB]({{DATAPLANT_ARC_HUB}}).
+A CLI-based tool to **install, manage, and execute ARC validation packages**. arc-validate is used to run ARC validation in CQC pipelines at [PLANTDataHUB]({{DATAPLANT_ARC_HUB}}).